debaditya-unimelb/BIM-Tracker/README.md

   - The script will generate three text files containing the approximate trajectory, all the vertices of the BIM and the visible vertices per frame.
 - Use the MATLAB script in the **extras** folder called `edges_with_vertices.m`to converts the text files generated into visible edges for each frame.

 An example Blender file containing the simplified BIM, an approximate trajectory for the demo and the camera parameters is present in the **extras** folder in the name of `BlenderExample.blend`.
-If you use the BIM or the IFC file kindly cite our work:
+If you use the IFC model kindly cite our work:

 ```
 @article{khoshelham2017isprs,